SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/index.md

 > [!NOTE]
 > Screen designer (configurable screens) requires the Developer Tools licence.

-The Contact and Company cards/screens in SuperOffice CRM come with a default layout, but you can edit them or create your own layouts. because different user groups often use the Contact and Company cards differently, it could be a good idea to create different layouts for each user group.
+The Contact and Company cards/screens in SuperOffice CRM come with a default layout, but you can edit them or create your own layouts.
+Because different user groups often use the Contact and Company cards differently, it could be a good idea to create different layouts for each user group.

 Screen designer allows you to remove the unnecessary fields and/or create new, more relevant fields.
 You can also group the fields in tabs or columns and add your own headings (called "labels").
 If you find some of the tabs unnecessary, you can easily remove them or replace them with the tabs that are more suitable for your organization.

 Your sales team, support team and management team do not necessarily have the same focus and requirements concerning the data they need to access most frequently in SuperOffice.
 The solution is to create custom screens for each team.
 Your organization will save time by allowing your teams to find relevant information more quickly.
-Configure the layout of your main screens and archives (section tabs), and define which types of information each team (user group) can access and see on the company, contact, sale and project screens.
+Configure the layout of your main screens and archives (section tabs), and define which types of information each team (user group) can access and see on the Company, Contact, Sale, Project, and Request screens.

 * Move the most important fields to the first tab.
 * Use columns, labels/titles and dividers to organize information into logical groups.